ocean-tracking-network/biologging_standardization/templates/fields/organismSizeMeasurementTime.md

 # Field Name
-animal Size Measurement Time
+organism Size Measurement Time

 ## Definition
-When the animal size measurement was taken
+When the organism size measurement was taken

 ## Format
 Categorial: Deployment, Recovery, Other